All Episodes

 And what's at the top of the list?

-Civilians being accidentally killed.
+Civilians being executed.

-It used to be, back in the days when we fought wars to win them, that civilian deaths was the object.
+It used to be back in the days when we fought wars to win them, that civilian deaths was the object.

 And we're back.